An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Introduction

 \section{Introduction}

-In recent years, microphase separation of block copolymers under various types of geometrical confinements (including Euclidean and manifold confinements) has attracted tremendous attention due to their industrial applications \cite{stewart2011, segalman2005}.
-Geometric constraints drastically affect the formation of ordered structures, under which some traditional ordered phases of block copolymers are rearranged to form novel patterns\,\cite{stewart2011, segalman2005, wu2004confinement, xiang2005confinement, yu2006confinement, deng2016chiral}.
-Theories play an important role in understanding and predicting the phase behavior of block copolymers under geometrical confinements \cite{zhang2014sphere, li2006self,chantawansri2007, wei2019finite}.
-Among these theories, self-consistent field theory (SCFT) \cite{fredrickson2006equilibrium} is one of the most powerful tools in studying the self-assembly behaviors of inhomogeneous polymers and related soft-matter systems.
+In recent years, microphase separation of block copolymers under various types of geometrical confinements (including Euclidean and manifold confinements) has attracted tremendous attention due to their industrial applications\,\citep{stewart2011, segalman2005}.
+Geometric constraints drastically affect the formation of ordered structures under which some traditional ordered phases of block copolymers are rearranged to form novel patterns\,\citep{stewart2011, segalman2005, wu2004confinement, xiang2005confinement, yu2006confinement, deng2016chiral}.
+Theories play an important role in understanding and predicting the phase behavior of block copolymers under geometrical confinements\,\citep{zhang2014sphere, li2006self,chantawansri2007, wei2019finite, fredrickson2006equilibrium}.
+Among these theories, self-consistent field theory (SCFT)\,\citep{fredrickson2006equilibrium} is one of the most powerful tools in studying the self-assembly behaviors of inhomogeneous polymers and related soft-matter systems.

-There have been a few works done on the surface SCFT calculations.
-Chantawansri et al. \cite{chantawansri2007} and Vorselaars et al. \cite{Vorselaars2011} used the spherical harmonic method to numerically simulate the SCFT model confined on the spherical surface or in the spherical shell.
-The global spherical harmonic function method has spectral accuracy; however, it can not extend to general curved surfaces.
-Alternatively, Li et al. \cite{li2006self, li2014self} studied the SCFT on general curved surfaces by extending alternating-direction implicit finite difference methods.
-However, Li's method could not implement the case of the interaction parameter $\chi$ too big ($\chi N > 25$).
+There have been a few studies done on the surface SCFT calculations, versus numerous works on computing bulk structures based on SCFT.
+Chantawansri \textit{et al.}\,\citep{chantawansri2007} and Vorselaars \textit{et al.}\,\citep{Vorselaars2011} used the spherical harmonic method to numerically simulate the SCFT model confined on the spherical surface and in the spherical shell, respectively.
+The global spherical harmonic method has spectral accuracy, however, it can not extend to general curved surfaces.
+For computing the SCFT model on general surface, Li \textit{et al.}\,\citep{li2006self, li2014self} proposed a method similar to the finite volume method.
+However, there has been no theory (numerical result) to guarantee (rigorously demonstrate) the computational precision.
+Besides that, Li's method can not be applied to strongly segregated systems when interaction parameter $\chi N > 25$ for diblock copolymer melt.
+Meanwhile, even for relatively weak interaction systems $\chi N <25$, Li's method still requires a large number contour discretization points (more than $1000$) to reduce the free-energy discrepancy about $5\times 10^{-5}$.
+Precisely computing strongly segregated systems is still a challenge in the SCFT computation, especially for general surface confinement.
+In this work, we are devoted to developing efficient high-order numerical methods for polymer SCFT on general curved surfaces.